deependujha/projects-that-i-want-to-work-on/README.md

 - it's been waiting for too long to be completed, but still not in the priority list.
 - [github link](https://github.com/deependujha/go-fsspec)

+## caddy in zig

+- zig is a beautiful language if you're crazy enough.
+- building a [caddy](https://caddyserver.com/) like server from scratch in zig will be awesome.